roehampton/module-content/software-development-1/week-03/seminar/README.md

-# Software Development 1 Seminar 3 -- Pseudocode
+# Software Development 1 Seminar 3 -- Pseudocode & Flowchart

 In this seminar, we are going to learn how to solve computational problems by breaking them down to simple steps.

-## Instructions
+###  Exercise 1: Let's do flags again.

 Your group have to program a computer to draw various flags.
 The computer is very simple and only understands the following instructions.